Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

-The Washington Supreme Court hears appeals of Court of Appeals decisions.
+The Washington Supreme Court hears appeals of the U.S. Court of Appeals decisions.
 It has final jurisdiction over state law cases, except in rare circumstances when the U.S. Supreme Court agrees to hear an appeal.
-The criminal court system can be confusing for an individual who has been accused, which is why Vindicate Law encourages you to hire an experienced appellate attorney.
+The criminal court system can be confusing for an individual who has been accused, which is why Vindicate Criminal Law Group encourages you to hire an experienced appellate attorney.

 You should consult with an experienced Washington criminal appeals attorney no matter where you are in the criminal process.
 A seasoned appellate attorney is equipped with the resources needed to successfully appeal a broad range of criminal convictions, including (but not limited to) the following: